NateM135/NateM135.github.io/_posts/2020-11-03-thm-bountyhacker.md

 TryHackMe's Bounty Hacker is a Cowboy Bebop themed easy box made for beginners.

 In this box, you uses anonymous FTP login to retrieve a wordlist and username which can be used to bruteforce ssh login.
-Once I gained credentials with the help of a metasploit module, I logged in through SSH and got the user flag.
+Once I brute-forced credentials with the help of a metasploit module, I logged in through SSH and got the user flag.
 I then abused the abilty of the account I was logged into to run ``/bin/tar`` as root to escalate privs and get a shell as root.

 It took me around twenty minutes to get from deployment to root.